epiecs/phpmiko/README.md

 ###### configure

 Sends one or more configuration commands to the device.
-Eg. configuration/edit mode in junos or global configuration in cisco ios
+Eg. configuration mode in junos or global configuration (configure terminal) in cisco ios

-In this mode commands can be chained and executed sequentially.
-However this is only per set of supplied commands.

-After each block of commands the configuration mode of the device will be exited.

-Eg. if you go into edit mode of an interface in junos or configure terminal in cisco ios and run another configure set of commands you wont start where you left of the previous time.
-After each configure run is complete there will be a clean exit.

 ```php
 echo $device->configure([